DENVER COALITION ADDRESSES HOUSING DILEMMA; ISSUES 10-POINT ACTION PLAN.

 Decades of policy decisions have eliminated support for people suffering from poverty, mental health concerns, and addiction.
 These challenges cannot be solved overnight, but efforts to address them must be accelerated to provide immediate, near-term, and sustaining support.

-A growing group of diverse community groups including registered neighborhood organizations (RNOs), business improvement districts (BIDs) and general improvement districts (GIDs) have come together to form the Unhoused Action Coalition (UAC).
-UAC members hear a range of feedback from our constituents in response to the housing crisis, including frustration at the extent of unsanctioned campgrounds, fears for personal security, empathy for those sleeping on Denver’s streets and myriad additional concerns.
+A growing number of diverse community groups including registered neighborhood organizations (RNOs), business improvement districts (BIDs) and general improvement districts (GIDs) have come together to form the Unhoused Action Coalition (UAC).
+UAC members hear a range of feedback from our constituents in response to the housing crisis, including frustration at the extent of unsanctioned encampments, fears for personal security, empathy for those sleeping on Denver’s streets and myriad additional concerns.

-UAC groups have coalesced around shared vision to support the interests of their constituents and work for the common good throughout the Mile High City.
+The UAC has coalesced around shared vision to support the interests of their constituents and work for the common good throughout the Mile High City.
 Central to this is developing a humane strategy to support those in our communities who do not, for whatever reason, have access to permanent housing.
 The UAC believes that this strategy must address long term housing goals and, most importantly, provide an implementable and immediate blueprint to transition those sleeping on the streets of Denver from unsanctioned to sanctioned temporary accommodation.

 The UAC recognizes the great work being undertaken by many front-line City employees and applauds their efforts.
 However, the absence of a comprehensive approach that spans the full continuum of homelessness hinders these efforts--starting long before people find themselves sleeping on city streets and concluding when they have secured permanent housing and sustainable employment.
 The UAC believes that considerable emphasis is being given to the creation of affordable housing.
 This will address the root of this crisis but it may take a generation before material impacts will be felt.
 The effort to create affordable housing must therefore be contextualized within a package of short and medium-term measures to address the immediate situation.

 These measures are not new and are often talked and written about; indeed a number are outlined in the City’s own documents.
 However they require a city-wide effort to make them reality, taking into account City departments, Council, Mayor’s office, and the goodwill and support of individual citizens and neighborhood groups.
 We recognize that Denver’s Office of Housing Stability (HOST) has a strategic plan.
-Still, we see a lack of urgency and actionable plan for “housing first” solutions to move the unhoused out of unsanctioned camps immediately.
+Still, we see a lack of urgency and an actionable plan for “housing first” solutions to move the unhoused out of unsanctioned camps immediately.

 - Implement the cross-departmental strategy including partners at CPD, HOST, and the Mayor’s office to consolidate existing activities and strategies into one overarching program to address the full homelessness continuum.